magentabusiness/magentabusiness.github.io/docs/user-guide/contribution/how-to-contribute.md

 ##### Dry run

-Navigate to http://localhost:4200/ or http://localhost:8080/ and login into ThingsBoard using demo data credentials:
+Navigate to http://localhost:4200/ or http://localhost:8080/ and login into IoT Hub using demo data credentials:

  - *login* **tenant@thingsboard.org**
  - *password* **tenant**